motilals/fabzero/readme.md

 The program is being attended by technical team from STPI centres across the country.
 The trainees are being mentored by

-Mr Francisco from Spain, Barcelona, Spain. and Mr. Sibu from Kochi.
+Mr Francisco from Spain, Barcelona is a Civil Engineer by profession with expertise in high rise structures,  he runs a Fablab called Beach Lab in Barcelona   and Mr. Sibu from Kochi will be assisting the trainees during the program.
+The team has setup various Fab labs across India and abroad.

 The notes taken during the Febzero program are as follows: